A GLIMPSE INTO

 THE MIND OF YOUR HOST...

 I'm in it for the covers, plain and simple.
 The artwork.
 The typography.
 The titles.
 At present, I haven't read a single one of these little gems in its entirety, and it's not just because the books might very well disintegrate in my hands.
-I have little desire to read the books because the text simply CANNOT live up to the masterfully drawn female figures and knowing glances that grace Brandon House covers or the outrageously over-the-top paintings by Robert Bonfils or Eric Stanton, or even for that matter the misshapen faces and laughable nipple-less breasts created by nameless hacks of yesteryear.
+The fact is that the text simply CANNOT live up to the masterfully drawn female figures and knowing glances that grace Brandon House covers or the outrageously over-the-top paintings by Robert Bonfils or Eric Stanton, or even for that matter the misshapen faces and laughable nipple-less breasts and absurd scenarios created by nameless hacks of yesteryear.

 With very few exceptions, the criteria for my collection are: two women on the cover, painted covers (as opposed to photo covers - there are hundreds), and nothing past 1969.
 There are some paperbacks on this site that very well may not contain a single lesbian in the text, but as long as the cover artwork SUGGESTS lesbians, they're in.